merryHunter/mlops_demo/README.md

 - data memory usage overflow for non-distributed processing of data load for model training
 - simplified data feature engineering (no map-reduce to efficiently calculate features across shards of data)
 - config map is used for secrets for simplicity
+- deployment specs are not fully parametrized

+## Known issues

+Reproducing fully might require manual involvement to properly set img tags for a consistent execution.